mcdroid08/bingo-py/README.md

 #### python bingo.py number

-where number can be from 3 to 20 (default is 5)
+where number can be from 3 to 20 (default is 5 if not provided)